asafchoo/LandScape/README.md

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/8ZMC5a2uESA/0.jpg)](https://www.youtube.com/watch?v=8ZMC5a2uESA)

 ## 3. Elevation
-A neet tool for creating contour lines on top of the map project.
+A neat tool for creating contour lines on top of the map project.

 takes:
    * Number of points to use in each axis of the matrix of points